stony2k/iCloudPhotoSync/README.md

 - [srp](https://github.com/cocagne/pysrp) — BSD

 ## Disclaimer
+This software comes with no warranty; I assume no liability for any damage to hardware or software, or for any loss of data, that may result from using the app.
 Not affiliated with or endorsed by Apple Inc. "Apple", "iCloud", and related marks are trademarks of Apple Inc. This package talks to Apple's private-but-reverse-engineered iCloud APIs; Apple can change these at any time and break the sync.
 If that happens, open an issue — or better, a pull request.